MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

     </tr>
 </table>

 ### Developer forums

-Developer forums are a great place to ask and answer game development questions and connect with the game development community.
+Developer forums are a great place to ask and answer game development questions, and connect with the game development community.
 Forums can also be fantastic resources for finding existing answers to difficult issues that developers have faced and solved in the past.

 <table>
     <colgroup>